baltimore-sun-data/population-estimates-analysis-18/readme.md

 # Baltimore area 2018 population analysis

+## The data

+For the 2010-2018 raw data from the Census Bureau, [click here](https://www.census.gov/data/tables/time-series/demo/popest/2010s-counties-total.html).

+For the 2010-2018 summary tables from the Maryland State Department of Planning, [click here](https://planning.maryland.gov/MSDC/Pages/pop_estimate/popest_cnty.aspx).

 ## Baltimore Sun analysis

 By [Christine Zhang](mailto:czhang@baltsun.com)

-The Baltimore Sun conducted analysis of population estimates for Maryland counties, with a focus on the city of Baltimore city for a story published April 18, 2019 titled ["Baltimore sees biggest population loss in single year since 2001, census estimates show"](https://www.baltimoresun.com/news/maryland/baltimore-city/bs-md-census-estimate-population-20190416-story.html) (print headline: "People continue to leave Baltimore").
+The Baltimore Sun conducted an analysis of population estimates for Maryland counties, with a focus on the city of Baltimore city for a story published April 18, 2019 titled ["Baltimore sees biggest population loss in single year since 2001, census estimates show"](https://www.baltimoresun.com/news/maryland/baltimore-city/bs-md-census-estimate-population-20190416-story.html) (print headline: "People continue to leave Baltimore").

 The Sun's findings and analysis are available in the "analysis" notebook in this repository: [`02_analysis.ipynb`](https://nbviewer.jupyter.org/github/baltimore-sun-data/population-estimates-analysis-18/blob/master/02_analysis.ipynb).
 The pre-processing code is in the "processing" notebook in this repository: [`01_processing.ipynb`](https://nbviewer.jupyter.org/github/baltimore-sun-data/population-estimates-analysis-18/blob/master/01_processing.ipynb).